Preventing a stroke

 Stopping smoking will almost halve your chances of having a stroke regardless of how long you have been a smoker, or how old you are.
 Within 24 hours of stopping smoking, your risk of having a stroke begins to fall.

-Read the Irish Heart Foundation’s Stop smoking guide & our happy hearts leaflet.
+Read the Irish Heart Foundation’s Stop smoking guide.
 Call the Irish Heart Foundation Heart & Stroke Helpline on 1890 432 787 to speak to someone about quitting smoking.

 Eat a balanced diet